LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 uncued).
-Behavioral and neuroimaging research by Larson and Lee suggest that the time course of attention switching in the auditory domain is around 300-400 ms;[@LarsonLee2013a; @LarsonLee2013b] accordingly, we expected the 200 ms switch gap to be challenging and thus predicted greater pupil dilation on short-gap trials.
+Behavioral and neuroimaging research by Larson and Lee suggest that the time course of attention switching in the auditory domain is around 300-400 ms;[@LarsonLee2013a; @LarsonLee2013b] accordingly, we expected the 200 ms switch gap to be challenging and thus predicted greater pupil dilation in short-gap trials (though only in the post-gap portion of the trial).

 ## Methods
 ### Participants
-Sixteen adults (eight female) aged 19 to 35 years (mean 25.5) participated in Experiment 1.
+Sixteen adults (eight female) aged 19 to 35 years (mean 25.5) participated in Experiment 2.
 All participants had normal audiometric thresholds (20 dB HL or better at octave frequencies from 250 Hz to 8 kHz), were compensated at an hourly rate, and gave informed consent to participate as overseen by the University of Washington Institutional Review Board.